|Le Presbytere||Self Catering||Saturday||3||4||2|

 In the winter there may be a supplementary charge for electricity.
 Logs are provided as well as normal use of electricity.

-In the village just around the corner you can hire kayaks/canoes in the summer months.
+Just around the corner from the house you can hire kayaks/canoes in the summer months. launch the kayak from the jetty a short walk.

 We do not arrange entertainment ourselves.